Call SelectQuote

 *** Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in inpatient admission.

-Whether or not a Medicare Supplement plan is right for you will depend on your specific coverage needs and situation.
+Whether a Medicare Supplement plan is right for you depends on your specific coverage needs and situation.
 Learn more about the individual Medicare Supplement Insurance plans below:

 As you prepare to sign up for a Medicare Supplement Insurance plan, it’s important to remember the following:

-You must have Medicare Part A and B in order to buy a Medicare Supplement Insurance policy.
+You must have Medicare Parts A and B in order to buy a Medicare Supplement Insurance policy.

 A Medicare Supplement Insurance policy can only cover one individual.
 If you and your spouse both want Medigap coverage, you will each need a separate policy.